This advisory announces a security vulnerability that was found in Jenkins core.

 This vulnerability allows attacker with an HTTP access to the server to retrieve the master cryptographic key of Jenkins.
 This key is used to encrypt sensitive data in configuration files under

-$JENKINS_HOME and in the HTML forms, authenticate slaves connecting to the master, as well as the authenticate REST API access from users.
+$JENKINS_HOME and in the HTML forms, authenticate agents connecting to the Jenkins controller, as well as the authenticate REST API access from users.

-An attacker can then use this master cryptographic key to mount remote code execution attack against the Jenkins master, or impersonate arbitrary users in making REST API calls.
+An attacker can then use this master cryptographic key to mount remote code execution attack against the Jenkins controller, or impersonate arbitrary users in making REST API calls.

 There are several factors that mitigate some of these problems that may apply to specific installations.

-The particular attack vector is only applicable on Jenkins instances that have slaves attached to them, and allow anonymous read access.
+The particular attack vector is only applicable on Jenkins instances that have agents attached to them, and allow anonymous read access.

 Jenkins allows users to re-generate the API tokens.
 Those re-generated API tokens cannot be impersonated by the attacker.